vinaysanga/automated-essay-grading/README.md

 # Automated Essay Grading using LSTM

-This is my final project where I used LSTM-RNN for grading human-written essays.
+This is my B.E. final year project where I used LSTM-RNN for grading human-written essays.
 The grader can grade essays with an accuracy of 96.2%.
 The project is created using Flask micro web-framework.

 Dataset used : [Automated Essay Scoring](https://www.kaggle.com/c/asap-aes/data)